chickennuggets2/chickennuggets2/README.md

 Im mostly with my friends but if I see c+h in your name and I'm alone, I'll probably go to you.

 Sometimes im pretty random and I like to joke around, but if u r more sensitive, feel free to tell me if something makes u uncomfortable.
-Unfortunately, sometimes I dont pay attention to my words and I might offend you, which is never my intention.
+Unfortunately, sometimes I dont pay attention to my words and I might offend u, which is never my intention.

 I think the DNI part is clear...racist, homophobe, transphobe, darkshipper, anyone who judges me because of my interests...etc.

+I get bored of a pony quickly, so u won't see the same one in three days.

 idk what else to say, so...: